edg1983/GREEN-VARAN/README.md

 GREEN-VARAN will consider GREEN-DB annotations, additional functional regions and non-coding impact prediction scores to provide a prioritization level for each annotated variant.
 This level is annotated under `greenvaran_level` tag in the INFO field.

-This fields is an integer from 0 to N wich summarize evidences supporting a regulatory impact for the variant.
+This fields is an integer from 0 to N which summarize evidences supporting a regulatory impact for the variant.
 Higher values are associated to a higher support of regulatory impact.

-You need 3 set of information in your input VCF to run priotization mode when using the default config provided.
+You need 3 set of information in your input VCF to run prioritization mode when using the default config provided.

 1. **gnomAD_AF, gnomAD_AF_nfe**: float values describing global and NFE population AF from gnomAD
 2. **ncER, FATHMM-MKL and ReMM**: float values providing scores predictions
 3. **TFBS, DNase and UCNE**: flags describing overlap with additional functional regions

-The prioritization schema can be adjusted by modyfing the .json file passed to `--config`.
+The prioritization schema can be adjusted by modifying the .json file passed to `--config`.
 A default file is provided in config folder.
 See documentation for more details [documentation](https://green-varan.readthedocs.io/en/latest).

 ## Run using singularity

 The tool binaries should work on most linux based system.
-In case you have any issue, we also provdie GREEN-VARAN as Singularity image (tested on singularity >= 3.2).
+In case you have any issue, we also provide GREEN-VARAN as Singularity image (tested on singularity >= 3.2).
 A Singularity recipe is included in the repository or you can pull the image from Singularity Library using

 ``singularity pull library://edg1983/greenvaran/greenvaran:latest``